 Casein is a protein consisting of five different types: alpha casein, beta casein, gamma casein, delta casein, and kappa casein.
 Micellar casein is comprised of all five of these casein types in a natural globular structure.

 How is this beneficial?
 Well, the truth is that muscle growth/repair doesn’t only happen in the hours following athletic exercise; it happens all the time.
-When you’re in a anabolic state, resting, that’s when your body starts to repair itself.
-A fast, direct infusion of a protein supplement does little to support this ongoing process.
+When you’re in an anabolic state, resting, that’s when your body starts to repair itself.
+A fast, direct infusion of a protein powder supplement does little to support this ongoing process.
 This is where casein milk protein comes in.

 During the seven or so hours that you spend sleeping per day, your body’s natural muscle building and repair processes continue.
 However, as you’re not generally consuming protein while you sleep, the body doesn’t have as easy access to amino acids.
 For example, within only four hours of consuming whey protein, your body has effectively run out of easy-access branched-chain amino acids (BCAA).
 Micellar casein provides your body with a long-duration source of BCAA before bed, and BCAA before bed means better protein synthesis (and improved muscle growth) all through the night.